 The Bachelor of Science degree in Exercise and Sport Science is a broad major covering the areas of exercise science, sport management, sport ministry and sport pedagogy.
-The major prepares students for a variety of career opportunities in the areas of fitness, athletics, recreation, sport ministry, teaching/coaching and sports medicine clinics.
-All majors are required to take 39 hours of required ESS courses along with nine ESS elective hours in the department based on area of interest.
-Additional courses are recommended from outside the ESS department depending on the area of specialization and interest.
+The ESS major prepares students for a variety of career opportunities in the areas of fitness, sports medicine clinics, athletics, recreation, sport ministry and teaching/coaching.
+The ESS major also provides a good foundation for those students interested in pursuing physical therapy, exercise science or athletic training on the graduate level.

+All EES majors are required to take 33 hours of required ESS courses along with nine ESS elective hours in the department based on area of interest.
+Additional courses are recommended from outside the ESS department depending on the area of specialization.
+These areas of specialization include pre physical therapy, exercise science, sport management, sport ministry, and sport teaching/coaching.